Corvette Speedometer Repair, Rebuild, and Restoration

-Let’s face it, these are old cars we are working with!
+Let’s face it, these are old cars!
 Father time does not overlook speedometers.
 The C1, 1953-1962 Corvette speedometers that have not been professionally serviced need to be serviced.
 Typical problems would be a loud squeal, pointer jumps wildly and often snaps.
-The magnet spins in an aluminum housing without a oil impregnated bronze bushing.
+The magnet spins in an aluminum housing without an oil impregnated bronze bushing.
 Lubricant has degraded and it fails.
 Another common failure is the speed cup.
 C1 Corvette speedometers used a speed cup that was soldered together.
 (Revision improved the design in very early 60’s) Simply stated, the shaft that holds the pointer becomes disconnected.

 1963 and later